Tayammum

 Tayammum (تيمم) is the Islamic act of dry ritual purification using purified (clean) sand, stone or earth, which may be performed in place of ritual washing (wudu or ghusl) if no clean water is readily available or if one is suffering from moisture-induced skin inflammation or scaling, illness, or hardship.

 Etymology

-Tayammum (تيمم) is an Arabic word that means an aim or purpose.
+Tayammum (تيمم /ar/) is an Arabic word that means an aim or purpose.
 Tayammum is derived from "amma," meaning 'to repair.'

 In Islamic law, Tayammum means to wipe the face and hands of a person with the purpose of purification for prayer by using soil, purified sand, or dust.